-The fanciest of all the French fry options, truffle, or truffled, fries often appear on the menus of more expensive restaurants.
+The fanciest of all the French fry options, truffle or truffled fries, often appear on the menus of more expensive restaurants.
 They’re French fries that are seasoned with either a tiny amount of potent truffle oil or light shavings of fresh truffles, often with parsley and Parmesan too.
 The truffle flavor packs a delicious umami punch and puts a definite gourmet twist on everyone’s favorite potato preparation.

 23. Animal-style Fries

 Animal-style fries are famous on the West Coast, where they’re part of the popular hamburger chain In ‘n’ Out’s (not-so) “secret” menu.
-Ask for your hand-cut fries at the burger joint to be “animal style” and they’ll come topped with shredded cheese, grilled onions and house sauce, which is similar to thousand island dressing.
+Ask for your hand-cut fries at the burger joint to be “animal style,” and they’ll come topped with shredded cheese, grilled onions, and house sauce, which is similar to thousand island dressing.
 You don’t need to head west to enjoy this style of French fries, though, as it’s very easy to replicate at home.

 24. Cheese Fries

 Cheese fries, in their most basic form, are fries with cheese on top, but delicious cheese fries require that topping to be melted, either from the heat of fries just out of the fryer or by broiling or baking the topped fries for a minute or two.
-Whether it’s grated, crumbled or as a cheese sauce, opt for one or several kinds of cheese that have a nice flavor and melt well, such as Cheddar, Gruyere, Parmesan, and Jack.
+Whether grated, crumbled, or as a cheese sauce, opt for one or several kinds of cheese that have a nice flavor and melt well, such as Cheddar, Gruyere, Parmesan, and Jack.

 25. Chili Cheese Fries

 Take cheese fries one step further and add a layer of tasty chili between the fries and cheese.
-It could be a beef, turkey or vegetarian chili, from a can or homemade.
+It could be a beef, turkey, or vegetarian chili, from a can or homemade.
 Additional topping options include diced raw onions and hot sauce.
 You definitely need a fork and a pile of napkins to enjoy this potentially messy treat, which could be a substantial, shareable side dish or a full entrée on its own.

-Poutine, a French fries-based dish from Quebec, is devoured by Canadians as a snack, side dish and meal alike, and served at venues ranging from food trucks to high-end sit-down restaurants.
-The unusual creation comprises regular French fries, fresh cheese curds, and gravy, and once you’ve tried it you’ll be planning a return trip to Canada to get some more.
+Poutine, a French fries-based dish from Quebec, is devoured by Canadians as a snack, side dish, and meal alike and served at venues ranging from food trucks to high-end sit-down restaurants.
+The unusual creation comprises regular French fries, fresh cheese curds, and gravy, and once you’ve tried it, you’ll be planning a return trip to Canada to get some more.

 27. Patatas Bravas

-A Spanish dish often served as tapas, patatas bravas is fairly large pieces of potato (about three bites each) that are par-boiled then fried to a crisp.
-In Spain, they’re traditionally served with a spicy tomato sauce for dipping, although in some regions a similar fried-potato tapa comes with aioli.
+A Spanish dish often served as tapas, patatas bravas is fairly large pieces of potato (about three bites each) that are par-boiled and then fried to a crisp.
+In Spain, they’re traditionally served with a spicy tomato sauce for dipping, although in some regions, a similar fried-potato tapa comes with aioli.